packaging-con/packaging-con.github.io/_includes/call_for_presentations.md

 If any of these questions interest you, we want to hear from you!
 Packaging Con is a a conference for developers of software package management software, as well as software packagers and communities!
 Anyone is welcome to participate.
-Our mission is to bring different software ecosystems together: from Python’s `pip` to Rust’s `cargo`, from Debian `apt` over to `Nix` to `conda` and `mamba`, and from `vcpkg` to `spack`, and even to `npm`, we hope to have many different approaches to package management at the conference.
+Our mission is to bring different software ecosystems together: from Python’s `pip` to Rust’s `cargo` to Julia's `Pkg`, from Debian `apt` over to `Nix` to `conda` and `mamba`, and from `vcpkg` to `spack`, and even to `npm`, we hope to have many different approaches to package management at the conference.